collinator00/MyUni-Project/README.md

 # MyUni-Project
 This project is for the Shaw Software Engineering class.
 The repo serves as a storage method for the "MyUni" application.
 The app functions as a social media app to connect students with other students at their university.
-The app will allow students to create groups and clubs via the app and function to let students find clubs and events.
+The app will allow students to create groups and clubs via the app and, in addition, allow for students to find clubs and events.

 Project Charter